NishanthARao/ROS-Quadcopter-Simulation/README.md

 roslaunch fly_bot Kwad_gazebo.launch
 ```

 This should load the Quadcopter into Gazebo simulator.
-You may get some errors of sort "No p gains mentioned in pid....", "Bad callback; IndexError: Out of index" - and that's fine.
+You may get some errors of sort "No p gains mentioned in pid....", "Bad callback; IndexError: Out of index" or "No name 'Kwad' found" - and that's fine.

 For the quadCopter to just hover in mid-air, open another terminal and type in the following command
 ```